Filter by Category

 Fee is for the Sargent Family Community Center for fuel and will be determined by the mileage.
 Lunch is on you.
 We will leave from the Sargent Family Community Center.

 Each trip will be a separate registration, fee and schedule.
 However, all the trips will begin and end at the Sargent Family Community Center and all registration and payments will be collected by them also.
-Call 207-764-2545 to register or drop by during business hours.
+Call 207-764-2545 for more information.
+To Register, click the link for the trip you are interested in going to.

 Here is a tentative schedule: